Life in the UK Test for Non-Native Speakers

 • Confidence with the language

-2. Use Simplified Explanations
+2. Use simplified explanations

 The official handbook can be dense.
 Look for resources that explain concepts simply: